PabDJ/pabdj.github.io/content/posts/My-awesome-list.md

 - Intelligence-Driven Incident Response
 - Rise of the Machines
 - Active Measures
-- Sandworm: A New Era of Cyberwar...
+- Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hackers
 - The Hacker and the State
 - To Catch a Spy
 - Chinese Communist Espionage